-#2 Talk to the Person Handling the 2nd Mortgage
+#2 Talk to the Second Mortgage Lenders Approving the Loan

 Whether you are getting a first or second mortgage, you should always talk to the person who will directly handle your loan.
 This might be a mortgage broker, a bank worker or a mortgage loan officer.
 You should drill him or her on their qualifications and experience.
 Does the person have a license, which is required for brokers?

 Does the person belong to the National Assn. of Mortgage Professionals, or a similar body in your state?
 You should get references and look for online reviews.

 Experience tells us that in many instances, the loan officer matters more than the mortgage company.
 A great loan officer can make your loan go through without a hitch, while an incompetent one can cause countless problems.

 Also remember that even the best second-mortgage lenders hire bad people sometimes.
 Don’t simply trust the name of the second mortgage lender.
 Find a good, highly reputable loan officer or broker that has experience closing 2nd mortgages, wherever he or she may work.